EnergizedBlast/BinaryCalculator/README.md

 Collaborators: Bryson Ward, Chris Wilson, Corbin Creedon, Nick Bartling

+Corbin Creedon = R3
+Chris Wilson = R1, R2

 The requirements for this project are below:

-    The system shall look like a regular calculator.[MediumPriority] The system shall only have two buttons for numbers: 0 and 1.[HighPriority] The system can do operations with two numbers like below.[HighPriority] - Corbin Creedon The user shall enter a binary number, then press an operation button, then enter another number, finally pressing 'equal' button shall display the result of the operation.
+    R1.
+The system shall look like a regular calculator.[MediumPriority] R2.
+The system shall only have two buttons for numbers: 0 and 1.[HighPriority] R3.
+The system can do operations with two numbers like below.[HighPriority] R3.1 The user shall enter a binary number, then press an operation button, then enter another number, finally pressing 'equal' button shall display the result of the operation.
-        These operations shall be addition, subtraction, division, and multiplication.
+        R3.2 These operations shall be addition, subtraction, division, and multiplication.
-    The system shall work on only integer values.[MediumPriority] The system can do operations with one number like below.[LowPriority] The user shall enter a binary number, then pressing an operation button shall display the result of the operation.
+    R4.
+The system shall work on only integer values.[MediumPriority] R5.
+The system can do operations with one number like below.[LowPriority] R5.1 The user shall enter a binary number, then pressing an operation button shall display the result of the operation.
-        These operations shall be square and square-root.
+        R5.2 These operations shall be square and square-root.
+    R6.
 The system shall have a visible display for the entered numbers and the result of the operation.[HighPriority]

 The non-functional requirements for this project are below: